Pan-Robotics/PraxisConnect/README.md

 - Accent:
 	- Teal (#008080) to highlight interactive elements and important information.

+- Layout should inherit from best practices of similar popular community applications
 	- Clean and modern typography for readability.

-- Consistent and recognizable icons for navigation and features.
+	- Consistent and recognisable icons for navigation and features.

 	- Clean and intuitive layout with a focus on user experience.

 - Each function should be given an appropriate segment and the app.

-- Layout should inherit from best practices of similar popular community applications